IBM/integrity-enforcer/docs/README_DEVELOPMENT.md

 ### Build
 ```
 $ make build-images
+$ make tag-images-to-local
 ```

+The make commands refer the steps for
+- Building Integrity Verifier container images
+- Tagging Integrity Verifier container images to be used locally.

 Three images are built.
 - `integrity-verifier-operator` is image for operator which manages Integrity Verifier